Nuthatch-Inc/SignalShow-Java/BUGS.md

 ## Active Bugs

 - ID: BUG-002
-- Title: Cross-correlation operation is backwards (f2 correlated with f1 instead of f1 with f2)
+- Title: Cross-correlation demo has backwards input order
 - Status: resolved
 - Reported by: Roger Easton Jr
 - Date: 2024-12-03
 - Environment: All platforms, all versions
-- Description: The cross-correlation operations in both 1-D and 2-D (f "box" g) compute f2[x] correlated with f1[x] instead of the expected f1[x] correlated with f2[x].
-This produces mathematically incorrect results.
+- Description: The cross-correlation demo appeared to compute the operation backwards because the input functions were passed to the demo in the wrong order.
+The cross-correlation operation itself is mathematically correct, but the demo should have the first selected function slide along the second.
 - Steps to reproduce:
   1. Load two functions f1 and f2
-  2. Select cross-correlation operation (f "box" g)
+  2. Open cross-correlation demo
-  3. Observe result
+  3. Select functions and observe behavior
-- Expected behavior: Should compute f1[x] correlated with f2[x]
+- Expected behavior: First selected function should slide along the second
-- Actual behavior: Computes f2[x] correlated with f1[x] (backwards)
+- Actual behavior: Second selected function slides along the first (backwards)
 - Logs / stacktrace: N/A
-- Temporary workaround: Swap the order of inputs (use f2 "box" f1 instead of f1 "box" f2)
+- Temporary workaround: Swap the order of function selection in the demo
-- Notes / PR: Fixed in CombineOpsRule.java by swapping operand order in create() call (line 241).
-The stack pops operands in reverse order, so operand2 (second pop) is actually the first input.
-Changed from `operator.create(operand1, operand2)` to `operator.create(operand2, operand1)`.
-This fix affects all binary operations (1-D and 2-D).
-Date resolved: 2025-10-26
+- Notes / PR: Initially misdiagnosed as an issue with CombineOpsRule.java.
+After testing, determined the operation itself was correct.
+Fixed in ConvolveDemoSetup.java by swapping input1 and input2 when calling getDemo() for correlation (line 135).
+Changed from `getDemo( input1, input2, false, correlateOp, ...)` to `getDemo( input2, input1, false, correlateOp, ...)`.
+Date resolved: 2025-10-31

 ---